 Considering Brighton Girls’ for your daughter?
 We’ve collated everything you need to know about 11 plus entry.
 Find out how to apply, what’s on the 11 plus exam, and the best way to help your child prepare.

-Brighton Girls is an independent day school for girls aged 4–18 in the city of Brighton and Hove, East Sussex.
-The school is a founding member of the GDST (Girls’ Day School Trust) and has significance in the history of girls’ education in the UK.
-At Brighton Girls, the values are kind and bold; girls are encouraged to be confident, passionate and kind for themselves and for their society.
+Brighton Girls is a private day school for girls aged 4–18 in the city of Brighton, East Sussex.
+The school is a founding member of the GDST (Girls’ Day School Trust) and aims to help girls learn without limits.

-There are over 100 clubs and activities on offer at Brighton Girls, including boxing, eco, coding and skateboarding, and sports teams compete locally, regionally and nationally in netball, hockey, football, cricket, gymnastics and athletics.
-Girls from Years 7 to 11 are encouraged to take part in the Temple Project Qualification (TPQ) each year – an enrichment programme which provides grounding for the sixth form Extended Project Qualification encourages girls to pursue their own interests, develop intellectual curiosity and complete their own projects.
+Beyond the classroom, students can enjoy over 100 clubs and activities, including boxing, eco, coding and skateboarding.
+Sports teams compete locally, regionally and nationally in netball, hockey, football, cricket, gymnastics and athletics.
+Girls from Year 7 to 11 are encouraged to take part in the Temple Project Qualification (TPQ) each year – an enrichment programme which provides grounding for the sixth form Extended Project Qualification encourages girls to pursue their own interests, develop intellectual curiosity and complete their own projects.

 Head: Ms Rosie McColl

 School type: private day

 Address: Brighton Girls, The Temple, Montpellier Road, Brighton, East Sussex, BN1 3AT

 National league table rank (Sunday Times Parent Power): 235

 A level results: 71.2% A*–B

 GCSE results: 69.3% 9–7